GIScience/gis-training-resource-center/content/Module_1/en_qgis_start.md

 :::
 ::::

 To open the Toolbox in QGIS click on the gearwheel button.
-Or click on `Processing` -> `Toolbox`
+Or click on `Processing` → `Toolbox`.

 ![](/fig/Geschlossene_Toolbox_01.png)